Echo Show: 10 New Updates to Amazon Echo

 The Amazon Echo made it less problematic by helping to make sense of smart home products, but that didn't come without complications.

-Nobody wants to spend hours fiddling around with these expensive gadgets.
-The experience needs to become seamless other the market for the internet of things will suffer.
+Nobody wants to spend hours fiddling with these expensive gadgets.
+The experience needs to become seamless otherwise the smart home market will suffer.

-7. Better Audio Quality
+6. Better Audio Quality

 Better Audio Quality